andreasfertig/cppinsights/Readme.md

 I started to write a clang-based tool able to transform a range-based for-loop into the compiler-internal version.
 Then, I did the same for structured bindings and lambdas.
 In the end, I ended up with doing a lot more as initially planned.
 It shows where operators are invoked, places in which the compiler does some casting.
-C++ Insights is able to deduce the type behind auto or decltype.
+C++ Insights is able to deduce the type behind `auto` or `decltype`.
 The goal is to produce compilable code.
 However, this is not possible in all places.

 Still, there is work to do.